lmazure/GitLabMembership/specification.md

 ### Lazy Loading
 -   **Trigger**: Fetching data happens only when a user expands a group.
+-   **Feedback**: When a group is being expanded and data is fetching, the expand icon (`[+]`) should change to a loading indicator (e.g., a spinner) on that specific row.
+The global loading state should not block the entire UI if possible, or at least be localized.
 -   **Process**:
     1. User clicks "Expand" on Group A.
     2. App checks if children of Group A are already loaded.